woojoo666/ChibiProtoClass/README.md

 ChibiProto and ChibiClass
 =========================

-Two microscopic frameworks for simpler subclassing in javascript.
+Two microscopic libraries for simpler subclassing in javascript.
 These are so small (~20 lines each) that I usually just copy them into my code instead of importing the entire file.
 Let's see how they work!

 ### ChibiProto